lgugelmann/HD6301_thing/asm/README.md

    entering/exiting the monitor without interfering with user programs.
  * Hexdump for memory in the monitor.
  * Utility to print a number in decimal.
- * `include/*` code is linked twice right now, once into the monitor and once in user programs.
-Create a standard library for user programs which is just labels to the monitor versions.
  * A `help` command for the monitor.
  * Make the memory map more explict and document it to avoid monitor / user program conflicts.
 The `include/macros.inc` macros don't help anymore as